LiemDQ/LiemDQ.github.io/content/posts/cost_structure_invariance.md

 But if someone were to ask how solar panels became so inexpensive,[^22] "learning curve effects" feels like a non-answer.
 It's describing a *consequence* of other causal mechanisms, *not a cause in itself*.
 It might say something about the pace of cost reductions, but it can't say anything about their *nature*.

-I think most would agree that the latter is far more interesting, but it inevitably requires diving into the details of each individual scenario.
+I think most would agree that the latter is far more interesting, but it necessitates diving into the details of each individual scenario.
 With such a breadth of potential topics, can there even be any generalizable insights?
 Is there a "key" to understanding cost reductions?

 I believe there is such a key, and it lies in understanding a counterintuitive pattern that emerges across industries: even as technologies radically transform products and slash costs, *the optimal allocation of expenses remains remarkably constant*.
 To see how this manifests in practice, let's examine several case studies of dramatic price deflation.